There is no denying it. Social media has taken over our lives in the last decade.

 - Clarity: Make sure your retweet requests are clear and concise.
 A long-winded request will probably result in very little retweet action.

-- Links: We have already mentioned the fact that links are important but without a doubt, they generate more retweets than a regular tweet with just text in it.
+- Links: We have already mentioned the fact that links are important, but without a doubt, they generate more retweets than regular tweets with just text in them.

-We have already talked about hashtags and placing them in your bio but they are most important when you tweet.
+We have already discussed hashtags and placing them in your bio but they are most important when you tweet.
 Every one of your tweets should include hashtags.

 And not something that you just come up with, either!
-Make sure they are well researched and are hashtags that are popular.
-This can take time but is well worth the effort to expose your services to larger groups of people.
+Make sure they are well-researched and are popular hashtags.
+This can take time but it is well worth the effort to expose your services to larger groups of people.